entrptaher/exp-big-data-prisma-mix/readme.md

 yarn workspace core run prisma deploy

 # run the server
-DEBUG=core yarn workspace core run dev
+DEBUG=core yarn workspace @entrptaher/core run dev

 # run the client from a terminal to trigger create and update task
 # it will create once and update 1000 times